avnyadav/neuro_mf/README.md

 neuro-ml is a open source library designed to avoid writing duplicate code.

-You can use new model of scikit learn without writing any cod.
+You can use new model of scikit learn without writing any code.
-Model training can be control by configuration file
+Model training can be control by configuration file.

 How to generate configuration file
 It is very simple.

-We will export sample model config file in config directory

-You can use below command to export sample configuration
+We will export sample model config file in config directory You can use below python to export sample configuration file.

 ```commandline
 from neuro_mf.config import get_sample_model_config_yaml_file